 NFL free agency begins tomorrow as roughly 600 NFL players without a contract will hit the market.
 The Patriots, like every team, enters the period with many needs to address.
-Unlike every other team, the Patriots do have some wiggle room with roughly $16 million
+Unlike every other team, the Patriots do have some wiggle room with roughly $16 million to spend.

 Importantly, that $16 million takes into account the franchise tag of Wes Welker.